BuvinJT/distbuilder/docs/HighLevel.md

 QtInstaller for deployment on a target environment.
 Normally, you may allow distbuilder to set the name for you automatically.

+### ifwPkgIsDefault, ifwPkgIsRequired, ifwPkgIsHidden

+These switches are commonly used, simple options for controlling how the package (i.e. component) will selected by the end user of the installer.
+`ifwPkgIsDefault` will automatically select (or not select) the component by default. `ifwPkgIsRequired` dictates if the user can opt out of the component.
+`ifwPkgIsHidden` is similar to the prior switches, but insulates the user from even seeing the component as separate entity when enabled.

+#### pkgIsContent

+This switch indicates if the package contains "installable content" (in the traditional sense at least).
+This should be left enabled the majority of the time.

+Setting this to false would be indicated in the use case that you want to bundle custom installation operations / scripts as a "component".
+Note that installer *resources* may be attached to such operations, and those are *not* installed content.
+A notable use case, combining those two configuration options, would be to bundle another installer inside the one produced here.
+The nested installed could be a resource, which is invoked by a custom operation.
+It does not install content into the target directory for this main program, and the nested installer may or may not be retained in any fashion on the target machine.

 #### pkgType
 The type (`QtIfwPackage.Type`) of package being built.
 If this is omitted and a `binaryName` attribute is specified, `PY_INSTALLER` is assumed.
 If there is no type provided, and no `binaryName`, the `DATA` type is assumed.
 Other options are also possible.
 This list is expected to grow over time: